-According to the Centers for Disease Control and Prevention (CDC), in the one-year period between 2020 and 2021, over 100,000 Americans died from a drug overdose.
-Of these, nearly 70,000 were due to opioid overdose.
+According to the Centers for Disease Control and Prevention (CDC), over 105,000 Americans died from a drug overdose in 2023, with approximately 79,000 of those deaths involving an opioid.

 Researchers at Columbia University Vagelos College of Physicians and Surgeons in New York are currently testing an experimental vaccine for the treatment of opioid use disorder.